SonjaJanssen/Reproducible-Research-Week-2-Project-1/README.md

 #### What is mean total number of steps taken per day?
 For this part of the assignment, you can ignore the missing values in the dataset.
-1. Calculate the total number of steps taken per day If you do not understand the difference between a histogram and a barplot, research the 	           difference between them.
+1. Calculate the total number of steps taken per day.
+    If you do not understand the difference between a histogram and a barplot, research the 	           difference between them.
 2. Make a histogram of the total number of steps taken each day
 3. Calculate and report the mean and median of the total number of steps taken per day